fgoujeon/maki/README.md

 };

 /*
-We finally have our FSM.
+We finally have our SM.
-Note that we can pass a configuration struct as second template argument to fine tune the behavior of our FSM.
+Note that we can pass a configuration struct as second template argument to fine tune the behavior of our SM.
 */
-using fsm = awesm::fsm<fsm_configuration>;
+using sm_t = awesm::sm<sm_configuration>;

 int main()
 {
     /*
     We're responsible for instantiating our context ourselves.
-Also, as the states, actions and guards only holds a reference to this context and not a copy, it's also our responsibility to keep it alive until the FSM is destructed.
+Also, as the states, actions and guards only holds a reference to this context and not a copy, it's also our responsibility to keep it alive until the SM is destructed.
     */
     auto ctx = context{};

     /*
-    When we instantiate the FSM, we also instantiate every state, action and guard mentionned in the transition table.
+    When we instantiate the SM, we also instantiate every state, action and guard mentionned in the transition table.
 Note that they're instantiated once and for all: no construction or destruction happens during state transitions.
     */
-    auto sm = fsm{ctx};
+    auto sm = sm_t{ctx};

 #if TESTING
     auto simulate_push = [&](const int duration_ms)